 This can make donors feel excluded and unappreciated.
 If you have a website and a donation page already, critically assess your messaging.
 Are you focusing on your donors or on you?

-If you’re focused on you, rewrite.
+If you’re focused on yourself, rewrite.
 Try to replace as many of the “we” and “us” with “you”.

 - You allowed us to employ 1000 homeless people last year.